 In composite narratives, it’s vital that we have time to build a good connection with each narrator before swapping to another.
 Below, is a list of composite narratives which are great examples of telling a story from more than one viewpoint:

-Margaret Atwood, The Heart Goes Last and The Testaments.
-These composites are the simplest, being told in two stories which alternate.
+Margaret Atwood, The Heart Goes Last.
+This is told in two stories which alternate.
+Jeanette Winterson's Frankissstein also uses two storytellers.

 Maya Lunde, A History of Bees.
-This novel features a real-life character in a historical narrative which Lunde has had to imagine into fictional format.
-She tells three stories in composite form (past, present, and future), in strictly alternating sections.
+This novel features three stories in composite (past, present, and future), in strictly alternating sections.
+Catriona Ward's The Last House on Needless Street is another three-part composite, in which each storyteller keeps secrets which power the plot.

 David Mitchell is incredibly sophisticated, telling multiple stories in one novel: